ntidev/ticket-exam/README.md

 The test has a time to completion of **7 days** after the initial email is sent by one of our members.

+**IMPORTANT: THE COMPLETION OF THIS TEST DOES NOT GUARANTEE THE SECONDARY INTERVIEW IN OUR FACILITIES**

 ### Test

 The test consists of a basic **Ticket System** which includes the following modules: